 Is cocoa powder gluten free?

 Yes, most cocoa powders are gluten free.
-It is still important to always read labels, just in case a cocoa powder is made on shared equipment.
+It is still important to always read labels, just in case cocoa powder is made on shared equipment.
 Here are some of my favorite gluten free cocoa powders:

 - Rodelle Cocoa Powder - made with European Dutch chocolate, this cocoa powder is a winner in making your baked goods taste so chocolaty!